luciano-nascimento/challenge-01/README.md

 # Decisions

-- considering that the requirements did not say whether the files would be inserted in a specific order, I chose not to create relationship to the shiporder and people tables
+- I kept the .env files in github repo just to  make run easy, even it's not a good practice
-- considering that there could be a large volume of data I opted to index some fields of the bank
+- considering that it could be a large volume of data I opted to index some fields of the bank
+- xml data could be processed async or sync